All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Beyond the primary GI symptoms, some patients at 10mg report:

 • Hair thinning (telogen effluvium): More noticeable at higher doses where weight loss is more rapid.
 This is a response to rapid weight loss, not a direct drug effect.
-It is almost always temporary (3 to 6 months), and hair regrowth occurs once weight stabilizes.
+It's almost always temporary (3 to 6 months), and hair regrowth occurs once weight stabilizes.
 Ensure adequate protein, iron, zinc, and biotin intake.

 • Fatigue: Most commonly related to insufficient caloric or protein intake.
 At 10mg, appetite suppression is strong enough to make undereating a real risk.
 Track calories and aim for at least 1,200 to 1,500 daily.